transmute-industries/draft-ietf-spice-charter/charter.md

 A "digital credential" is a "W3C Verifiable Credential" when it secures a JSON claimset that conforms to the W3C Technical Recommendation.

-A "digital credential" is an "OAUTH Verifiable Credential" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAUTH WG.
+A "digital credential" is an "OAuth Verifiable Credential" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAuth WG.

 A "digital credential" might be a "mDoc verifiable credential", in other specifications.